dustinpfister/blog_posts/_posts/canvas-example-hyper-casual-space-shooter.md

 ## 6 - Conclusion

-I was able to get the basic idea of what I wanted togetaher with this fairly quickly.
-However now the question is how much more do I need to add to this in order to make a project that people are actaully going to want to play?
-I have a lot of this drafted out in my todo list for this one as of this writing, and I think at least some of it might prove to be interetsing.
+I was able to get the basic idea of what I wanted together with this fairly quickly.
+However now the question is how much more do I need to add to this in order to make a project that people are actually going to want to play?
+I have a lot of this drafted out in my todo list for this one as of this writing, and I think at least some of it might prove to be interesting.

-I think that maybe an imporatnt part of the process is to not just think of a canvas example as just another project that I need to get over with so I can move on to the next thing.
-I am guility of this kind of problem with many of my examples thus far, I work on something until I get the basic idea up and running, and then I stop working on it so I can move on to something else.
+I think that maybe an important part of the process is to not just think of a canvas example as just another project that I need to get over with so I can move on to the next thing.
+I am guilty of this kind of problem with many of my examples thus far, I work on something until I get the basic idea up and running, and then I stop working on it so I can move on to something else.

-I have a few canvas examples where I have tryed to put more time and effort into the example in an effor to break a cycle of sorts, but no matter how much time I put into an example I still always feel as though that example is lacking something.
+I have a few canvas examples where I have tried to put more time and effort into the example in an effort to break a cycle of sorts, but no matter how much time I put into an example I still always feel as though that example is lacking something.

 This is why I have started this hyper casual series of canvas examples.
-I have some other examples where I have broke the cycle of not going beyond the basic core idea, only to end up stoping eventualy anyway.
+I have some other examples where I have broke the cycle of not going beyond the basic core idea, only to end up stopping eventually anyway.
 Ending with a project that is just starting to feel like a game, but not just there yet.
 So maybe if I start with a very basic idea for a game, try to limit the number of features, and focus on what really truly matters, I can break this cycle once and for all.